-If you are focused on moving more of your practice to online sessions, for example, you would not want to post about disorders or issues that require face-to-face sessions.
+For example, if you are focused on moving more of your practice to online sessions, for example, you would not want to post about disorders or issues that require face-to-face sessions.
 In this case, you would not choose to post about eating disorders or educational assessments.
 If you prefer to avoid testifying in divorce cases, don’t post content about your experience testifying in child custody cases.

 Create and share content that will get you noticed in the way that will help you build your business.
-Think about what you want to be known for, and post about those topics.
+Think about what you want to be known for and post about those topics.
 If you believe strongly in the power of couples counseling using the XYZ method, then write about that method.
 Share your experiences.
 Create content that briefly summarizes research publications about the method.
 Describe success stories.